inwc3/JMPQ3/Readme.md

 MoPaQ is Blizzard's old, proprietary archive format for storing gamedata (replaced with CASC).

-You can find more info and an excellent editor here http://www.zezula.net/en/mpq/main.html
+You can find more info and an excellent graphical editor here http://www.zezula.net/en/mpq/main.html

 ## Get it
 *currently only warcraft 3 maps and mpqs are fully supported.
 Mpqs from other games (WoW, starcraft) might cause problems.*